Temple University, Office of Physician & Faculty Recruitment

 Summary of Position

-The Lewis Katz School of Medicine (LKSOM) has an exciting opportunity for academically oriented general gastroenterologist to join a nationally recognized program with a rich history.
+The Department of Medicine at the Katz School of Medicine has outstanding opportunities for fellowship-trained gastroenterologists to join a nationally recognized program with a rich history.

 In addition to a competitive salary, and comprehensive suite of benefits – including a generous 403b retirement match, health, dental, vision, life, malpractice, tuition remission, CME, and more – the position offers a uniquely supportive practice environment strengthened by Temple’s mission-driven culture to provide and promote world class equitable patient care, research, and medical education.
 The program also provides mentorship opportunities for new faculty.
 Rank and salary will be commensurate with qualifications and experience.